2019, muti-purpose, safety surface, water play

 So what is the goal?
 As we’ll see, the benefits can be enormous.

-Exercise is one of the foundations of a long healthy life, and for seniors it can literally save their lives.
+Exercise is one of the foundations of a long healthy life.
 Seniors are at high risk for serious falls.
 Each year, more than one-third of people age 65 or older fall.
-Many of them suffer moderate to severe injuries (such as hip fractures) that increase the possibility of a shorter lifespan.
+Many of them suffer moderate to severe injuries (such as hip fractures) that can increase the possibility of a shorter lifespan.

 Any exercise that sharpens reflexes, increases muscle strength, and improves flexibility can help prevent falls and related injuries.
 Since a fall can be physically and emotionally devastating for seniors, improving balance is crucial.
 Although recommend that the aging continue with activities that help develop their balance and maintain strength, falls cannot always be prevented.
 That is why it is so important to have a shock-absorbing and slip resistant surface like our No Fault Safety Surface covering the fitness area.